getdebrief/assemblyai-client/README.md

 This is a golang client for the [AssemblyAI API](https://docs.assemblyai.com/overview/getting-started).

-> This library is new and mostly built for my own purposes.
-Use at your own risk or submit a PR to improve :)
+> This library is forked from https://github.com/xandout/assemblyai-client as it had not been maintained with the new features from Assembly.
+We plan to keep this library used in production and maintained moving forward.

 ## Version history